johannschopplich/unjwt/README.md

 # unjwt

+> [!NOTE]
+> I'm using [oslo/jwt](https://oslo.js.org/reference/jwt/) now.
+It's runtime-agnostic just like `unjwt`, has more features and is more actively maintained.
+I highly recommend it!
+>
+> This library is no longer maintained.

-> Easy creation and verification of JSON Web Tokens (JWT).
+Easy creation and verification of JSON Web Tokens (JWT).

 You may just use [Jose](https://github.com/panva/jose) or one of the other libraries out there.
 But I wanted to take my shot at creating a JWT library that is easy to use and has zero dependencies.